RESPECT FOR HUMAN RIGHTS

 1) Basic approach

-- Based on Mazda Human Rights Policy, identify adverse impact on human rights in business activities, under human rights due diligence process.
+• Based on Mazda Human Rights Policy, identify adverse impact on human rights in business activities, under human rights due diligence process.

-- Establish framework and structure to conduct continuous prioritize or prevent, reduce, correct, and relief for identified human rights issues.
+• Establish framework and structure to conduct continuous prioritize or prevent, reduce, correct, and relief for identified human rights issues.

-- Expand the scope of initiatives to not only domestic and overseas group companies but also suppliers.
+• Expand the scope of initiatives to not only domestic and overseas group companies but also suppliers.

 2) Promotion framework

-- Established Human Rights Due Diligence Project.
+• Established Human Rights Due Diligence Project.

-- Report the progress to Board of Directors or Executive Committee directly.
+• Report the progress to Board of Directors or Executive Committee directly.

 The Human Rights Due Diligence Project Team (hereinafter referred to as the "Human Rights DD Project Team"), with the participation of the heads of several relevant divisions, is responsible for confirming and updating the initiatives and way of proceeding of the human rights due diligence, the progress of the initiatives, and the latest situation regarding human rights.
 The team reports activity plans, progress and results to the Board of Directors, and Executive Committee once every six months and the receives necessary instructions.
+In FY March 2025, the results of the impact assessment conducted at domestic offices and within the supply chain with the support of the third-party non-profit organization Caux Round Table (CRT) Japan, as well as the activity plan for the next fiscal year, were reported and the prioritization of issues was discussed.
+Additionally, in FY March 2025, the Risk & Compliance Committee defined human rights risks as one of the key company-wide risks to be addressed.
+The progress was reported to the executive committee and the board of directors, and it is being promoted as a company-wide activity.

-In FY March 2024, Mazda began partnering with third-party non-profit organization Caux Round Table (CRT) Japan to advance human rights due diligence initiatives and refine its corrective and remediation measures for responding to human rights issues in line with the value chain.
+In FY March 2024, Mazda began partnering with CRT to advance human rights due diligence initiatives and refine its corrective and remediation measures for responding to human rights issues in line with the value chain.
 Groupwide coordination is being practiced globally as part of these initiatives.
 In addition, the Company is advancing phased human rights due diligence activities and corrective and remediation processes based on the United Nations Guiding Principles on Business and Human Rights and with emphasis placed on engagement with rights holders*.
 The Company is thereby developing a human rights management system that incorporates with the board members.
 Progress on the above processes will be disclosed appropriately on Mazda's corporate website.

 In March 2024, Mazda invited CRT Japan's Hiroshi Ishida to lead a lecture for all executive officers and general managers on the theme of business and human rights.
 This lecture served as an opportunity to re-realize the importance of human rights initiatives given recent changes to the operating environment for companies.
 Moreover, Mazda arranged a human rights due diligence risk assessment workshop on the theme of business and human rights in April 2024 with the facilitation of CRT Japan.
-This workshop was attended by managements from various areas of the Company, with a total of 40 participants from 33 internal departments and the Group companies additionally.
+This workshop was attended by managements from various areas of the Company, with a total of 40 participants from 33 internal departments and 6 Group companies.

 Starting in September 2024, we conducted a human rights impact assessment to confirm the risk situation and evaluate its impact based on direct dialogue with rights holders, with the cooperation of CRT, on important human rights themes identified in workshops.
 We also strengthened the complaint handling mechanism to take corrective and remedial actions.
 For details on the activities conducted in fiscal 2024, please refer to the following.